 To the modern American gardener seeking to incorporate lead ornaments in a restoration garden, or for that matter any garden, it might seem confusing to glean direction or guidance from all this information as to what may or may not be appropriate.
 As we have seen, colonial gardens used ornamentation sparingly.
 However, it may be argued that lead is the most sympathetic of materials for this period.
 Used contemporaneously in Europe, it certainly was present in period gardens and would have been used more extensively in the Colonies but for the high cost of transportation and lack of domestic production facilities.

 The post-Civil War period, with its development of great American wealth, led to the creation of spectacular gardens.
 Lead ornaments, once again in favor in England, were of course introduced into these great gardens.
 Later Victorian and Edwardian gardens also used English lead ornaments.
 Examples of gardens in the U.S. that have significant displays of lead ornaments are the Ladew garden near Baltimore, Filoli in the Bay Area of San Francisco, Winterthur in Delaware and Old Westbury on Long Island.

 Fortunately, today there is a wide selection of lead materials available for the garden enthusiast.
-Since 1987 New England Garden Ornaments, Inc. has imported lead ornaments from England, including lead animal figures, vases, urns, troughs, fountain heads and sundials, to name a few, many based on historical molds.
+Since 1987 New England Garden Ornaments, Inc. has imported lead ornaments from England, including lead animal figures, lead vases, lead urns, lead troughs and cisterns, lead fountain heads, lead statues and sundials, to name a few, many based on historical molds.

 As Gertrude Jekyll, that famous English garden designer of earlier years pronounced firmly, "There can scarcely be a doubt that the happiest material for our garden sculpture and ornament is lead."